MicahMonfrini/JS_understanding-the-weird-parts/README.md

 *Don't be afraid of big words.
 It's just vocabulary!*

-+ **Word**
++ **Syntax Parser**
-  - Definition
+  - *A program that reads your code and determines what it does and if its grammar is valid.*
-  - More Detail
+  - Your code isn't magic.
+Someone else wrote a program to translate it for the computer

 + **Word**
-  - Definition
+  - *Definition*
   - More Detail

 + **Word**
-  - Definition
+  - *Definition*
   - More Detail

 + **Word**
-  - Definition
+  - *Definition*
   - More Detail

 ## Conceptual Asides

-### Syntax Parsers, Execution Contexts & Lexical Environments
+#### Syntax Parsers, Execution Contexts & Lexical Environments